Samsung/Tizen-CSharp-Samples/Mobile/UI/Settings/README.md

 # Tizen .NET Settings UI Sample

 This Settings UI sample application demonstrates how to configure the screen using a variety of objects.
-This sample is only a reference for constructing an application's UI layout. menus and UI components do not provide real application's fucntions.
+This sample is only a reference for constructing an application's UI layout.
+Menus and UI components do not provide real application's functions.

 <table>
 <tr>